Eryux/ygofm-assist-ui/README.md

 - Database and a browsing interface for all in game cards with their fusions
 - Deck creation and management system
 - Guardians star sheet with their symbols, strength and weakness
-- An assist tool that mimics game board and display the fusions that can be done during the player turn with its cards
+- An helper tool that mimics game board and displays the fusions that can be done during the player's turn with its cards

 It's time to duel!